astronomer/docs/astro/deployment-api-tokens.md

 If you delete a Deployment API token, make sure that no existing CI/CD workflows are using it.
 After it's deleted, an API token cannot be recovered.
 If you unintentionally delete an API token, create a new one and update any CI/CD workflows that used the deleted API token.

-1. In the Cloud UI, open your Workspace, then open the Deployment that the API token belongs to.
+1. In the Astro UI, open your Workspace, then open the Deployment that the API token belongs to.

 2. Click **Edit** next to your API token.